geodeepak/Seismolive/Testing,-Debugging-&-Profiling.md

 ## Profiling

+### Profiling Python Code
+Python ships with the [cProfile and Profile](https://docs.python.org/3/library/profile.html) modules which display the time spent in each function.
+If you want the time spent on each line checkout [line_profile](https://github.com/rkern/line_profiler).

+[Snakeviz](https://jiffyclub.github.io/snakeviz/) provides an easy way to profile python code and generate interactive visualizations of the program execution.
+It also integrates nicely with Jupyter notebooks.

+[Here](https://gist.github.com/d-chambers/1eabd9c2147b11db0e68cf57ac3a8ad1) is a jupyter notebook that demonstrates using snakeviz and ipython magics to profile and optimize reading miniseed waveform files.

 ### Profiling C-Extensions
 For profiling C-Extensions, valgrind in combination with kcachgrind can be used.
 For running it, do e.g.: